youxz1999/youxz1999.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Xiaozhou You and I am currently studying for a master's degree in computer application technology at Peking University.
 In 2021, I received a bachelor's degree in information security from Harbin Institute of Technology.
-My research interests are information security, machine learning, artificial intelligence.
+My research interests are text-to-image synthesis, generative models, transformer, deep learning.
 Feel free to contact me by email **youxz@stu.pku.edu.cn**.

 Education